sateeshfrnd/Git-Gerrit/git-setup-windows/README.md

 ## Configuring the Command Prompt on Windows

 #### First Time Git Configuration
+Copy the '.bash_profile' and folder '.git-command-prompt-setup' to your home folder (eg: C:\Users\satish)

 Before you can start using Git, you need to configure it.
 Run each of the following lines on the command line to make sure everything is set up.

 **Sets up Git with your name**